 Earning Rates That Dominate Food Categories

-A family spending $800 monthly on groceries ($9,600 annually) and $400 monthly at restaurants ($4,800 annually) earns 57,600 points yearly from food alone.
-At conservative transfer valuations, that’s approximately $1,150 or more in travel value.
-Flights also earn 3x Membership Rewards when booked directly with airlines or on AmexTravel.com.
+A family spending $800 monthly on groceries ($9,600 annually) and $400 monthly at restaurants ($4,800 annually) earns 57,600 points from food alone each year.
+Transferred strategically to airline or hotel partners, that translates to significant travel value.

 Statement Credits That Offset the Annual Fee